scottopell/8tracks-downloader-python/README.md

 Inspired and partially based on the php 8tracks downloader created by navinpai and mundofr https://github.com/mundofr/8Tracks-Downloader

+Thanks for the id3 song metadata tagging goes to http://id3-py.sourceforge.net/

 Usage
 =====
 usage is pretty basic, script is run from command line arguments